 The death and destruction in Atlanta led W.E.B.
-Du Bois — a sociologist, historian, civil rights activist, and one of the founders of the National Association for the Advancement of Colored People (NAACP) — to write his unforgettable A Litany of Atlanta:
+Du Bois — a sociologist, historian, civil rights activist, and one of the founders of the National Association for the Advancement of Colored People (NAACP) — to write his unforgettable and haunting A Litany of Atlanta:

 “A city lay in travail, God our Lord, and from her loins sprang twin Murder and Black Hate.
 Red was the midnight; clang, crack and cry of death and fury filled the air and trembled underneath the stars when church spires pointed silently to Thee.
 And all this was to sate the greed of greedy men who hide behind the veil of vengeance!
 Bewildered we are, and passion-tost, mad with the madness of a mobbed and mocked and murdered people.”

 In the East St. Louis Race War of 1917, a White mob brutally murdered Black men and women over what began as a labor dispute.
 When White workers at the Aluminum Ore Company went on strike, Black workers were hired to replace them.